The complex volume of SL(n,C)-representations of 3-manifolds: The irreducible representations of

-\begin{proof} By refining the triangulation if necessary, we may represent $\rho$ by a Ptolemy cochain $c$ on $K$.
-Then $\phi=\phi_n(c)$ is a Ptolemy cochain representing $\phi_n\circ \rho$, and the extended Bloch group element of $\phi_n\circ\rho$ is given by
+\begin{proof} By refining the triangulation if necessary, we may represent $\rho$ by a Ptolemy assignment $c$ on $K$.
+Then $\phi=\phi_n(c)$ is a Ptolemy assignment representing $\phi_n\circ \rho$, and the extended Bloch group element of $\phi_n\circ\rho$ is given by

 By Proposition~\ref{independenceoflog}, we may choose the logarithms independently as long as we use the same logarithm for identified points.
 Defining $\widetilde{\phi}^i_t=\sum_{j<k}t_jt_k\widetilde c^i_{jk}$, we see that